Serbia national football team: 1998 World Cup

 As FR Yugoslavia joined FIFA and UEFA in 1994, the team was available to participate in the 1998 World Cup qualifiers.
 Slobodan Santrač was appointed manager for the team.
 In the qualifiers, Yugoslavia was drawn in Group 6 with Euro 1996 runners-up Czech Republic, Slovakia, Spain, Faroe Islands and Malta.
 With 23 points, Yugoslavia ended up in second place behind Spain.
 Yugoslavia qualified for the play-off in which they were drawn to play against Hungary.
 Winning 12–1 on aggregate, Yugoslavia qualified for the World Cup.

 The draw put the team in Group F alongside Germany, the United States, and Iran.
 Yugoslavia won its first game 1–0 against Iran thanks to a goal from defender Siniša Mihajlović.
 The next game was a draw for Yugoslavia; after leading Germany 2–0, a free kick from Michael Tarnat deflected off Mihajlović and into the goal, then Oliver Bierhoff equalised it at 2–2 at the 80th minute.
 Yugoslavia responded in the next game against the United States and won 1–0 due to a goal in the fourth minute by Slobodan Komljenović.
-Yugoslavia finished second in the group and Germany won the group with a better goal difference.
+Yugoslavia finished second in the group behind Germany on goal difference.

 Due to their second position, Yugoslavia saw itself face the Netherlands in the Round of 16.
 Yugoslavia entered in the match with a sole attacker, but its defensive tactics proved unsuccessful as Dennis Bergkamp put the Netherlands in front in the 38th minute.
 Following the start of the second half, Yugoslavia pressured the Dutch, who conceded a header from Komljenović.
 The turning point of this match was a penalty awarded to Yugoslavia after Vladimir Jugović was fouled.
 Predrag Mijatović missed, and the scoreline remained the same at 1–1.
 Such an event demoralized the Yugoslavs, as the Dutch took the initiative.
 In the late seconds of the game Edgar Davids' shot towards the Yugoslav net from a distance of 20 meters and beat goalkeeper Ivica Kralj.
-This marked the end of Yugoslavia's run in the 1998 World Cup.